-- Announce "I will re-call the score" (could also be said after answering question.) - Step into court, arm raised - Answer question(s) - Advise players you will re-call the score if you didn't already do it. - Step back to position, lowering arm - Call the score and start the 10 second count again
+- Announce "I will re-call the score" (could also be said after answering question.)

+- Step into court, arm raised

+- Answer question(s)

+- Step back to position, lowering arm

+- Call the score and start the 10 second count again

 Questions ONLY about the score after the CORRECT score has been called and after the ball is hit to start the serve.